bestia-dev/rust01_the_beginning/README.md

 5. If you don't have `Tools for Visual Studio 2019` installed, you will get a warning.
 Find the installation here and install it:
 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
+The file name is something like vs_buildtools__1788641612.1545772962.exe.
+It downloads then another 65 MB and install that.
 The description is here: https://visualstudio.microsoft.com/downloads/
 in the section `Tools for Visual Studio 2019`.
 This URL can change any moment.
 6. Rustup will download and install a number of tools and documentation.
 Be patient with the docs, they take a looong time.
 There is a big discussion in the Rust community to not install them by default and let the user choose them later.
 But now we have what we have.